tfausak/tfausak.github.io/about.md

   scratch to explore lawless type classes.
 I made it to see what duck typing would look like in a language like Haskell.

-- [Blunt][] (Haskell):
-  Blunt converts Haskell expressions between the pointfree and pointful styles.
-  It is a web front end to the `pointfree` and `pointful` executables extracted from the Lambdabot.
-I created it as a more convenient way to use those tools.
-  I also learned how to create WebSocket clients and servers for this service.

 - [Flow][] (Haskell):
   Flow allows writing more understandable Haskell.
 It borrows function application and composition operators from F#, Elm, and Elixir.
 I got fed up with cryptic, backwards operators and decided to create my own.
 It is a hard sell with the Haskell community, though.

+- [Wuss][] (Haskell):
+  Wuss supports secure WebSockets.
+It handles the WSS protocol in Haskell.
+I wrote it to scratch an itch; the standard WebSocket library did not support WSS and I needed it for a project.
+Instead of making it only for myself, I released it as a package.

+- [Strive][] (Haskell):
+  Strive wraps the Strava V3 API.
+It provides a convenient way to consume the API from Haskell.
+I built this to see how writing real-world stuff in Haskell felt.
+I liked it, and I learned about lenses along the way.

 - [Erudite][] (Ruby):
   Erudite helps turn documentation into tests.
 It is a Ruby version of Python's